Martin Buber: Zionist views

+Pre-1915: Early engagement with Zionism

-Approaching Zionism from his own personal viewpoint, Buber disagreed with Theodor Herzl about the political and cultural direction of Zionism.
+Approaching Zionism from his own personal viewpoint, a young Buber disagreed with Theodor Herzl about their respective positions on Zionism.
 Herzl did not envision Zionism as a movement with religious objectives.
 In contrast, Buber believed the potential of Zionism was for social and spiritual enrichment.
 For example, Buber argued that following the formation of the Israeli state, there would need to be reforms to Judaism: "We need someone who would do for Judaism what Pope John XXIII has done for the Catholic Church".
 Herzl and Buber would continue, in mutual respect and disagreement, to work towards their respective goals for the rest of their lives.
 In 1902, Buber became the editor of the weekly Die Welt, the central organ of the Zionist movement.
 However, a year later he became involved with the Jewish Hasidic movement.
 Buber admired how the Hasidic communities actualized their religion in daily life and culture.
 In stark contrast to the busy Zionist organizations, which were always mulling political concerns, the Hasidim were focused on the values which Buber had long advocated for Zionism to adopt.
-In 1904, he withdrew from much of his Zionist organizational work, and devoted himself to study and writing.
-In that year, he published his thesis, Beiträge zur Geschichte des Individuationsproblems, on Jakob Böhme and Nikolaus Cusanus.
+In 1904, he withdrew from much of his Zionist organizational work, and devoted himself to study and writing, as in that same year, he published his thesis, Beiträge zur Geschichte des Individuationsproblems, on Jakob Böhme and Nikolaus Cusanus.

+In a 1910 essay entitled "He and We", Buber established himself and Herzl (who had died in 1904) as diametrically opposed in their perspectives on Zionism.
+Buber described Herzl by saying, "The impulse of the elementally active person (Elementaraktiver) to act is so strong that it prevents him from acquiring knowledge for the sake of knowledge," and, according to Buber, when a person like Herzl is aware of his Jewishness, "In him awakens the will to help the Jews to whom he belongs, to lead the where they can experience freedom and security.
+Now he does what his will tells him.
+He does not see anything else."
+In that same essay, Buber would draw a parallel between Herzl and Baal Shem Tov, the founder of Hasidism, arguing that both seek to reinstate the Jewish people, the difference coming in their approaches; Herzl affecting change indirectly via history whereas Baal Shem Tov sought to achieve improvement directly through religion.